Resilience & Grace

 In the New Testament, the word used for grace is charis, which originates from the Greek word chairo (to rejoice, be glad).
 What a wonderful message: that we can find joy and optimism after being tested.

-What you're going through right now is temporary.
-Just as temporary as Teddy Roosevelt's dual loss and God's sacrifice on Good Friday.
+What you’re going through right now is temporary.
+Just as temporary as Teddy Roosevelt’s dual loss on Valentine’s Day and God’s sacrifice on Good Friday.

-As you dig own and find what you're made of, you'll find that you have the strength to get through this.
+As you dig down and find what you’re made of, you'll find that you have the strength to get through this.

 You’ve done it before.

 This is a sample of what our paid subscribers get each week.
 If you’d like more writing like this in your inbox, please consider joining others on this erudite time machine about leadership.